Returns are inevitable and the problem with some retailers is that they can take the sign of returns too personally.

 Placing ‘FREE RETURNS’ on your site is one thing, but actually having a streamlined process is another.

-According to Entrepreneur, the returns process is the #1 reason why people are still sceptical
+According to Entrepreneur, the returns process is the #1 reason why people are still sceptical about buying online.

 As a customer there’s nothing worse than scouring a site for a returns policy.
 Then when you find it, it’s 14 pages long, with a Wingdings size 10 font.